 Today we shall spend the whole day exploring Sax Zim Bog and Duluth birding areas.
 The main focus shall be on the owls that are so special to this area of bog, meadow and forest habitat.
 Although numbers fluctuate from year to year, Great Grey Owl and Northern

 Hawk Owl are expected and during an irruption winter, amazing numbers and species are possible.
 In previous irruption years, daily totals of 10 or more owls are not unusual.
 In 2005, a record number 200 Great Grey Owls were recorded in just a single county in the region!
 Boreal Owl, like the Great Grey Owl is a resident species, but a tricky one to find.
 Snowy Owls are again expected, though numbers vary from year to year.
 Birds can usually be found around the Duluth area and the adjacent town of Superior where bird often hang around the buildings and the small airport in search of food.
-If we are lucky, Gyr Falcon is also a possibility with up to three different birds seen during the 2015/16 winter!
 To ensure our success with the tricky species, we shall spend one full day with a local bird guide whose local knowledge and up to date information will be invaluable in helping us getting to see as many owl species as possible!
 Other species that we shall be targeting include Spruce Grouse, Black-backed and American Three-toed Woodpeckers, Boreal Chickadee, Grey Jay, Pine and Evening Grosbeak.
 Commoner resident species include Red-breated and White-breasted Nuthatches, Downy, Hairy and Pileated Woodpeckers, Blue Jay and Black-backed Chickadee.
-Rarities in this region during past winters have included varied Thrush, Townsend’s Solitaire, Barrow’s Goldeneye, Ivory Gull and Slaty-backed Gull.
+Rarities in this region during past winters have included Gyr Falcon, Varied Thrush, Townsend’s Solitaire, Barrow’s Goldeneye, Ivory Gull and Slaty-backed Gull.

 Mammals are also present around Sax Zim with good chances for North American Porcupine, American Marten as well as outside chances of Fisher, Wolf and Bobcat.